Coulomb Sectors and Scattering for Maxwell-Higgs Fields on Schwarzschild and Slowly Rotating Kerr Backgrounds: Introduction

-\begin{definition}[Linear estimate package $\Lin_{k}$] Fix $k\in\mathbb N$.
+\begin{definition}[Linear estimates $\Lin_{k}$] Fix $k\in\mathbb N$.
 Let $(\mathcal D,g)$ be an admissible stationary black-hole exterior with admissible structure as in Definition~\ref{def:admissible-exterior}.
-We say that $(\mathcal D,g)$ satisfies the \emph{analytic} linear package $\Lin_{k}$ if there exist constants $C>0$ and $R>0$ and, for every $\tau_{1}\ge\tau_{0}$, a pair of nonnegative functionals
+We say that $(\mathcal D,g)$ satisfies the \emph{analytic} linear estimates collected in $\Lin_{k}$ if there exist constants $C>0$ and $R>0$ and, for every $\tau_{1}\ge\tau_{0}$, a pair of nonnegative functionals

 called the \emph{source norm} and the \emph{solution/bulk norm}, such that the following hold.

 \textbf{Admissibility of the norms.} The families $\mathcal S_{k}$ and $\mathcal X_{k}$ satisfy the following structural properties. \begin{enumerate} \item[(A1)] \textbf{Time monotonicity.} If $[\tau_{0}',\tau_{1}']\subset[\tau_{0},\tau_{1}]$, then